Practical support, tools and strategies

 Creating a peaceful, dignified divorce

-When divorcing with children, here is what you must know
+If you want to divorce with children, here is what you must know...

 Kids will get over the separation and divorce when you and the other parent can co-parent peacefully.
 The effect of your divorce on your children wildly depends upon you.

-2. Effective co-parenting communication is a Must if you Divorce with Children
+3. Effective co-parenting communication is a must if you divorce with children

 Learning how to communicate effectively with your ex-spouse will assist your kids in the transition and will highly impact their likelihood of future success if done right.
 This is the case even if your ex-spouse is highly combative and hostile.